Test in production without watermarks.

 Image quality is always a problem when scanning digital images.
 A distorted image quality would obscure the information and make it harder to confirm the accuracy of the data.
 Furthermore, developers must consider data security and compliance when dealing with mission-critical information such as a passport.

-IronOCR also provides a way to briefly debug and showcase the concept for the interaction information ion.
+IronOCR also provides a way to debug and showcase the concept for interaction information.
 These methods allow developers to troubleshoot and be confident in the extracted data.

 Here's a brief example of it: